MetaMask/metamask-docs/snaps/reference/entry-points.md

 ---
-description: See the Snaps exports reference.
+description: See the Snaps entry points reference.
 sidebar_position: 2
 ---

-# Snaps exports
+# Snaps entry points

-A Snap can export the following methods.
+A Snap can expose the following entry points.

 ## onRpcRequest

-To communicate with dapps and other Snaps, a Snap must implement its own JSON-RPC API by exporting `onRpcRequest`.
+To communicate with dapps and other Snaps, a Snap must implement its own JSON-RPC API by exposing the `onRpcRequest` entry point.
 Whenever the Snap receives a JSON-RPC request, the `onRpcRequest` handler method is called.

 :::caution important
-If your Snap can do something useful without receiving and responding to JSON-RPC requests, such as providing [transaction insights](#ontransaction), you can skip exporting `onRpcRequest`.
+If your Snap can do something useful without receiving and responding to JSON-RPC requests, such as providing [transaction insights](#ontransaction), you can skip using `onRpcRequest`.
 However, if you want to do something such as manage the user's keys for a particular protocol and create a dapp that sends transactions for that protocol via your Snap, for example, you must specify an RPC API.